juji-io/datalevin/doc/search.md

 loop over this list of candidate documents, for each document, check if it appears in the inverted lists of subsequent query terms, which are ordered by document frequency.
-When `n` appearances is found, the document is removed from the candidate list and added to the result lists.
-At the same time, we remove the candidates that are not going to appear in all `n` inverted lists;
+When `n` appearances is found, the document is removed from the candidate list and added to the result list.
+Critically, we also remove the candidates that are not going to appear in all `n` inverted lists;
 The pruned documents are put into a backup candidate list to be used later in case more results are requested.

-If all candidates are exhausted and user still requests more results, the document ids of the second rarest query term are added to candidates list, alone with the backup candidates.
+If all candidates are exhausted and user still requests more results, the documents containing the second rarest query term are added to candidates list, alone with the backup candidates.
 They are checked against the remaining query terms to select the candidates that appear in `n-1` inverted lists.
 If user keeps asking for more results, the process continues until candidates only need to appear in `1` inverted list.
 Essentially, this search algorithm processes documents in tiers.
 First those documents contain all `n` query terms, then `n-1` terms, then `n-2`, and so on.
-Document scoring and ranking are performed within a tier, not cross tiers.
+Document ranking is performed within a tier, not cross tiers.

 The query processing workflow is implemented as Clojure transducers, and the results are wrapped in the `sequence` function, which performs the calculations incrementally and on demand.

+## Benchmark

 [1] Garbe, W. SymSpell algorithm https://wolfgarbe.medium.com/1000x-faster-spelling-correction-algorithm-2012-8701fcd87a5f